PaluMacil/decisive-oak/README.md

 #### Graphical Trees and Server

-By running the `Serve.ps1` script, you can see the tree graph for any tree generated via the commandline by navigating to http://localhost:3000 While the go server does not handle timeouts or extensive error handling, it can run securely behind a reverse proxy such as IIS, Apache, Nginx, or Caddy.
-If running directly, one should only use it locally or on a secure network.
+By running the `Serve.ps1` script, you can see the tree graph for any tree generated via the commandline by navigating to http://localhost:3000 While the Go server does not handle timeouts or do extensive error handling, it can run securely behind a reverse proxy such as IIS, Apache, Nginx, or Caddy.
+If running without a proxy, one should only use it locally or on a secure network.

 A list endpoint reports all the tree files it finds in the out folder so that the frontend can build a dynamic menu.
 See the first chart example below for the menu.
 This tree data is located by the server's glob pattern which searches the out directory for tree json files and presents them upon request.